mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 Supporting resources help resolve tensions around learners getting stuck and needing a lot of facilitator help.
 These resources can help teachers deliver game making in a classroom context.
 Educators can alter resources to vary how much detail is provided in supporting documents to suit the challenge level for students.
 I work with young coders, thus I normally provide significant coding scaffolding.
 Once learners have built familiarity with code structures, processes and the coding environment, I provide less complete code examples and thus reduce the scaffolding. -->

-### Research Output - MoE approach

-While the drama framework is basic here, the advantage is that it can be easily adapted to diverse settings with little experise needed.

-#### Side missions, Maker Types to address identity issues.

-The interaction with barriers to participation in diverse settings is partciularly valid in the multitude of settings.

-### Research Output - Toolsets of template and Code playground (RQ1 and impact on RQ3)

-Some of the recommendations that this research makes have already been implemented over the lifespan of the research which were not in place at the start of the process.

-- Code playgrounds are now common and suggested by CS

-However phaser while authentic has mismatches.
-Exposed by Belen, as I am using version 2 instead of 3.
-Thus the resources available are harder to navigate.

-Alternative exist using the same 3M approach.

-However, here are some more possible directions.

-Make-code arcade has been created and adopted by educators.
-I developed this over lock down and gathered data on use which is available for further study.

-P5.js perhaps provides a better base which is more aligned with learners needs.
-Recreating resources in P5.js is a strong possibility to mnake this approach more familiar and less porous / daunting.

 ## Answering RQ3 on agency - synthesis and limitations of this research